sedwards2009/extraterm/README.md

 # Features

-* Supports Linux, macOS and Cygwin on Windows
+* Supports Linux and macOS, and on Windows WSL, CMD, PowerShell and Cygwin
-* xterm compatible
 * Multiple tabs and panes, split and tiled any way you like
-* Keyboard based selection
-* Show images in the terminal
+* Images in terminal
+* GPU accelerated rendering
+* 24 bit color
+* Color emoji on all platforms
+* Font ligatures
+* Keyboard friendly "Command Palette"
+* Text selection using cursor/keyboard, block selections, multi-cursor selections
+* Text zoom
+* Configurable key bindings
+* Global shortcuts
+* Unicode support
+* Search
 * Shell integration; can isolate and 'frame' command output. (bash, zsh and fish supported)
-* Previous command output can be used as input for new commands
+* Easy uploads and downloads using the shell integration
 * Command output is editable in place.
 Multi-cursor editing
-* Keyboard friendly "command palette" for searching menus
-* Text zoom
-* Unicode support
-* Color emoji
+* Previous command output can be used as input for new commands
+* Supports iTerm2 and TextMate themes
 * Multiple windows
 * [MIT license](LICENSE.txt)
 * [...much more to come](https://github.com/sedwards2009/extraterm/issues/30)